michaljerabek/UXN/README_EN.md

     <li>
         <code>onSubnavChange</code> (default: <code>null</code>):
-        <br> - Function is called when the mouse is moved to a different submenu.
+        <br> - Function is called when the mouse is moved towards a different submenu.
         <br> - Parameters:
         <br>
         <ul>